 1. Antibacterial And Antifungal Benefits

 Lavender oil has antibacterial properties against many types of bacteria, including P. acnes and S.aureus, known to cause acne and other skin issues (2).
-It also has antifungal properties and is effective against Candida albicans and may help manage skin infections caused by different strains of candida (1).
+It also has antifungal properties and is effective against Candida albicans and may help manage skin infections caused by various strains of candida (1).

 2. Manages Inflammatory Conditions